sharktacos/OpenColorIO-configs/docs/VFXpulls.md

 - **VFX Delivery.** VFX can deliver two types of files:
   - *Proxy media to editorial for inclusion in the offline edit.* As in the Dailies process above, the ACES transform is baked into the proxy media in the color space of the reference monitor used by editorial (typically Rec.709 with Rec.1886 gamma).
 Editorial should provide proxy media format requirements to VFX.
-  - *High resolution ungraded OpenEXR files to DI for final color grade and finishing.* The EXR files are returned in the same exchange format they were received: ACES2065-1 AP0.
+  - *High resolution ungraded OpenEXR files are sent to DI for the final color grade and finishing.* The EXR files are returned to DI in the same exchange format they were received: ACES2065-1 AP0.
 This ensures that the master has the highest possible quality, which can accommodate any delivery medium or targeted display type, now and into the future.

 [Back to main](../StdX_ACES)